CauaNamikz/SkypeArchive/README.md

-# Windows
+# Decompiled
-This branch is for archiving and decompiling all versions of Skype for Windows.
+This branch is for decompiling all versions of Skype for Windows.